luisfmnunes/JackBotTelegram/README.md

    4. Confirmation of message registration

 - del: Deletes a single message.
 Available messages are displayed on keyboard.
+- update: Updtates a single message.
+Available messages are displayed on keyboard.
 - clear: Clear all messages stored

 ## Upcoming Changes

 - Support to Language Selection (currently only supports PT-BR)
-- Removal of messages given Date ar gument
+- Removal of messages given Date argument
-- Update of specific message
+- ~Update of specific message~
-- Selection of Groups for distribution
+- ~Selection of Groups for distribution~